A Preterist Commentary on Revelation 8: Summary and Highlights

 The consequences of the seven trumpets all unfold chronologically throughout the war with perhaps a few exceptions.
 Much of the fourth bowl of Revelation 16:8-9 was fulfilled prior to the previous two bowls.
 The consequences of the third trumpet actually unfolded after the darkening of the sky mentioned in the fourth trumpet.
 Though the fulfillment of the other plagues seems to more or less follow the timeline of Revelation, this exception seems to have had a good reason.
 The second and third plagues are poetically linked.
 Together they fully encapsulate the plague of blood described in Exodus.
 If these two plagues had been separated in order to hold true to the order of their historical fulfillment, the plague of blood would have been interrupted by the plague of darkness, thus diminishing the poetic beauty, coherence and natural flow of the vision.
 Another partial exception concerns the fifth trumpet.
 This plague is unique in that it may have been fulfilled twice.
 Though the initial fulfillment occurs on schedule, the secondary fulfillment seems to have occurred later.

-Revelation 8:3-4 Commentary: What Were the Prayers of the Saints in vs. 3-4?
+Preterist Theology, A Commentary of Revelation 8:3-4: What Were the Prayers of the Saints in vs. 3-4?

 Everything was silent in heaven for half an hour during which seven angels were given seven trumpets, and another angel lit a censor in response to the prayers of the saints.
 The prayers mentioned in v.
 4 are those spoken of in Luke 18:7-8: “And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?
 I tell you, he will see that they get justice, and quickly.”
 These prayers for justice are also mentioned in Revelation 6:9-10: